bmdanielsson/marvin-chess/README.md

 Marvin uses the Fathom library (https://github.com/jdart1/Fathom) for probing Syzygy tablebases.
 The Fathom library is licensed under the MIT license.
 For details see the LICENSE file in the import/fathom folder.

-Marvin uses code from Stockfish (https://github.com/official-stockfish/Stockfish) for supporting NNUE based neural network evaluation.
-Stockfish is licensed under the GPLv3 license.
-For details see the Copying.txt file in the import/nnue folder.
+Marvin uses code from Cfish (https://github.com/syzygy1/Cfish) for supporting NNUE based neural network evaluation.
+Cfish is licensed under the GPLv3 license.
+For details see the LICENSE file in the import/cfish folder.